Bylaws, Department of History

 A. Membership

-The Personnel Committee consists of five members chosen from among regular faculty and teaching professors: three members selected from among regular faculty and teaching professors, who are elected by faculty vote for three-year terms, and two members appointed by the chair.
+The Personnel Committee consists of five members chosen from among tenure-stream faculty and teaching professors: three members selected from among tenure-stream faculty and teaching professors, who are elected by faculty vote for three-year terms, and two members appointed by the chair.
 It must include faculty from at least two different ranks or classifications.
 The following are ineligible: Department Chair, Associate Chair, Graduate Director, and Undergraduate Director; faculty on leave during all or part of the subsequent academic year; individuals who have served a full term within the past three years; persons not evaluated by the Personnel Committee; and individuals with an active Improvement Plan.
 The individual with the most years served will coordinate the duties and meetings of the Personnel Committee as its chairperson.
 In the case where there is no one with clear seniority on the Personnel Committee, members will choose their own chair.
 The chair oversees completion of Personnel Committee tasks, delegates responsibilities to members of the Committee, and makes reports to the Department Chair and department as a whole.
 At least two members of the Personnel Committee must hold the rank of full professor.

 B. Election Procedure